What Is Ownership Interest?

 If you have less than 25% ownership, while the documentation necessary can vary by loan type, there are some things to think about.
-You may provide a statement regarding the extent of your ownership in the business (e.g. Schedule K-1).
+You may provide a statement regarding the extent of your ownership of the business (e.g., Schedule K-1).
 It’s also a good idea to have 2 years of tax returns available with your Schedule E, which indicates other income and losses.

 In addition to personal tax returns and W-2s if you have a corporation, lenders need to see your business tax returns and profit-and-loss statements, including Schedule C, Form 1120S or K-1.
 The exact form will vary depending on how your business is set up.

 Another common issue is ownership interest within a condo project.
 The amenities and services offered by the condo association are a big draw.
-Things like an association pool or even something as simple as not having to deal with exterior maintenance can help add real monetary value.
+Things like an association pool or even something as simple as not dealing with exterior maintenance can help add real monetary value.

-For this reason, mortgage lenders are very interested to make sure that the condo association is in good shape.
+For this reason, mortgage lenders are very interested in making sure that the condo association is in good shape.
 This includes looking at the association’s budget when necessary and restricting how many units can be owned by a single individual or entity.
-The idea behind this is to make sure that if a condo association loses one resident due to foreclosure or just nonpayment of dues, the loss in dues until a replacement can be found won’t doom the rest of the association and bills can still be paid.
+This is to ensure that if a condo association loses one resident due to foreclosure or just nonpayment of dues, the loss in dues until a replacement can be found won’t doom the rest of the association and bills can still be paid.

 In a condo project, single-entity ownership restrictions are as follows:

-Ownership interest can play a big role in many areas of a mortgage transaction.
-But now that you know how it works, perhaps you’re ready to get started on buying or refinancing a home.
-You can get started with Rocket Mortgage® by Quicken Loans® or give one of our Home Loan Experts a call at (800) 785-4788.
+Ownership interest can play a big role in many areas of a mortgage transaction, which is why a home buyer needs to understand their legal rights as a property owner.
+Now that you know how it works, perhaps you’re ready to buy or refinance a home.
+You can get started with the home loan process today.